 Ethnobotany.
 This species provides one of the most important and sought-after softwoods of Mexico.
 Formerly very large trees were common, yielding large volumes of an attractive, easily worked timber that provided the raw material for furniture and finish carpentry throughout the country.
 Those great stands have been largely depleted now, especially in southern Mexico and Mesoamerica

 Description.
 Mexican white pine is an evergreen coniferous species of tree that grows to mature heights of 150 feet (45 m) tall with a 6 foot (200 cm) wide, straight, round trunk, measured at breast height.
 The tree's crown is pyramidal to conical in shape with regular branch whorls, becoming more irregular and open in old trees.

-Bark is thin, smooth, and ash-grey on young trees, becoming rough, gray-brown with age, dividing into small rectangular plates.
-Wood is soft, colored cream-white, light in weight, not very resinous.
+Bark is thin, smooth, and ash-gray on young trees, becoming rough, gray-brown with age, dividing into small rectangular plates.
+Wood is soft, creamy white in color, lightweight, and not very resinous.

 Branches are long, slender, and horizontally spreading; lower branches often droop.

 Twigs are slender, smooth, light gray in color with foliage grouped toward the end.